-- 1. Sibling association applicants living in the same house as siblings, including natural siblings, adopted siblings, stepsiblings and foster siblings of a student who is on roll at the School at the time of application. - 2.
-Proximity the School uses measurements provided by the LA and further information on how distances are calculated is available in the Admissions Booklet provided by the Local Authority: KCC uses the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
+Proximity - the School uses measurements provided by the LA and further information on how distances are calculated is available in the Admissions Booklet provided by the Local Authority: KCC uses the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG)

+- address point.
 Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
-When KCC applies the distance criterion for the school, these straight line measurements are used to determine how close each applicant's address is to the school. - 3.
+When KCC applies the distance criterion for the school, these straight line measurements are used to determine how close each applicant's address is to the school. - 2.
 Home a pupil's home address is considered to be a residential property that is their only or main residence and not an address at which they might sometimes sleep due to domestic or special arrangements.
-The address must be the pupil's home address as submitted to the Local Authority in accordance with the Co-ordinated Scheme and which is either owned by the applicant's parent, parents or guardian, OR leased to or rented by the applicant's parent, parents or guardian, OR leased to or rented by the applicant's parent, parents or guardian under a lease or written rental agreement.
-If the parents or guardians live separately from their spouse or partner but share responsibility for the child, and the child lives at two different addresses during the week, we will regard the home address as the one at which the child sleeps for the majority of weekdays. - 4.
+The address must be the pupil's home address as submitted to the Local Authority in accordance with the Co-ordinated Scheme and which is either owned by the applicant's parent, parents or guardian, OR leased to or rented by the applicant's parent, parents or guardian under a lease or written rental agreement.
+If the parents or guardians live separately from their spouse or partner but share responsibility for the child, and the child lives at two different addresses during the week, we will regard the home address as the one at which the child sleeps for the majority of weekdays. - 3.
 Distance in relation to a block of flats A block of flats has a single address point reference, so applicants living in the same block will be regarded as living the same distance away from the School.
 In the unlikely event that two or more applicants live in the same block and in all other ways have equal eligibility for the last available place at the School, the names will be issued a number and drawn randomly to decide which child should be given the place.